medep/medep/README.md

 ## MeDEP
 Healthcare IT ecosystems are incredibly complex, developed and maintained by many vendors and often poorly integrated.
 This results in technical difficulties and data integrity issues on a daily basis.
 It is becoming increasingly difficult to obtain quality data.
-MeDEP solves issues related to data acquisition and comes in two flawors: MeDEP local and MeDEP federated.
+MeDEP solves issues related to data acquisition and comes in two flavors: MeDEP local and MeDEP federated.
 Choose your weapon!

 <p float="left">
   <img src="frontend/src/assets/medep-local.png" alt="medep local" width="300"  hspace="50"/>